-- The family is exposed to various support groups (for example, A.A. and Al-Anon).
+- The family is connected to various support groups (for example, A.A. and Al-Anon).
 They learn about addiction and the recovery process.

 - Contingency plans may be generated.
-The addicted person may want to try it their own way (outpatient); however if a relapse occurs then consequences occur.
+The addicted person may want to try it their own way initially; however, if a relapse occurs then agreed upon consequences follow through upon.